Millions In Uganda Quit The Internet To Avoid Social Media Tax

 There are also concerns that these restrictions have affected the profitability of mobile phone carriers and internet providers, some of which have been forced to lay off employees to make ends meet, which can lead to trouble in the overall economy.

 It’s also caused problems with people’s personal finances as many in Uganda use the internet and mobile apps to conduct their banking.
-Without internet many are left without options to track and transfer funds as Uganda lacks standard banking services.
+Without the internet, many are left without options to track and transfer funds as Uganda lacks standard banking services.

 Some Ugandans are fighting back against the internet restriction by turning to virtual private networks or VPNs that make the user appear to be accessing the internet from a different country.

 Considering President Museveni has been in power for the last 32 years, it’s unlikely he’s interested in giving up his power any time soon.
-With the upcoming elections, policies like the social media tax could be his method of preventing political opponents from being able to reach out and attract the attention of voters who can’t or are unwilling to pay for internet
+With the upcoming elections, policies like the social media tax could be his method of preventing political opponents from being able to reach out and attract the attention of voters who can’t or are unwilling to pay for internet service.